EnviroDIY/ModularSensors/README.md

 ## <a name="Logger"></a>Logger Functions
 Our main reason to unify the output from many sensors is to easily log the data to an SD card and to send it to the EnviroDIY data page.
 There are two modules available to use with the sensors to log data:  LoggerBase and LoggerEnviroDIY.
 Both of these are sub-classes of SensorArray and contain all of the functions available to a SenorArray as described above.
 These both will add the abilities to communicate with a DS3231 real time clock and set up the Arduino as a logger which goes to deep sleep between readings to conserver power.
 LoggerBase only adds the functionality to write the data from the sensors to a csv file on a connected SD card.
 LoggerEnviroDIY adds the ability to send data to the EnviroDIY data portal.
 Both logger modules depend on the [Sodaq](https://github.com/SodaqMoja/Sodaq_DS3231) or [EnviroDIY DS-3231](https://github.com/EnviroDIY/Sodaq_DS3231) (for clock control), the [Sodaq RTCTimer library](https://github.com/SodaqMoja/RTCTimer) (for timing functions), the [EnviroDIY modified version of Sodaq's pin change interrupt library](https://github.com/EnviroDIY/PcInt_PCINT0) (for waking the processor from clock alarms), the AVR sleep library (for low power sleeping), and the [SdFat library](https://github.com/greiman/SdFat) for communicating with the SD card.
 The LoggerEnviroDIY has the additional dependency of the [EnviroDIY version of Sodaq's GPRSBee library](https://github.com/EnviroDIY/GPRSbee) for GPRS communications.

+### Functions Available for a LoggerBase Object:
+Setup and initialization functions:
+- **init(int timeZone, int SDCardPin, int interruptPin, int sensorCount, SensorBase *SENSOR_LIST[], float loggingIntervalMinutes, const char *loggerID = 0, const char *samplingFeature = 0, const char *UUIDs[] = 0)** - Initializes the logger object.
+Must happen within the setup function.
+- **setAlertPin(int ledPin)** - Sets a pin to put out an alert that a measurement is being logged.
+This should be a pin with a LED on it.

+Functions to access the clock in proper format and time zone:
+- **getNow()** - Returns the current unix time stamp in the current time zone.
+- **getDateTime_ISO8601()** - Returns the current date/time as an ISO8601 formatted Arduino String.

+Functions for the timer and sleep modes:
+- **setupTimer()** - Sets up the timer for repeated logging events.
+This should be called in the setup function.
+- **checkInterval()** - This returns true if the current time is an even iterval of the logging interval, otherwise false.
+- **setupSleep()** - Sets up the sleep mode and interrupts to wake it back up.
+This should be called in the setup function.
+- **systemSleep()** - Puts the system into deep sleep mode.
+This should be called at the very end of the loop function.

+Functions for logging data:
+- **setupLogFile()** - This creates a file on the SD card and writes a header to it.
+- **generateSensorDataCSV()** - This returns an Arduino String containing the time and a comma separated list of sensor values.
+- **logToSD(String rec)** - Writes a line the the SD card.

+Convience functions to do it all:
+- **begin()** - Starts the logger.
+Must be in the setup function.
+- **log()** - Logs data, must be the entire content of the loop function.

+### Additional Functions Available for a LoggerEnviroDIY Object:
+- **setToken(const char *registrationToken)** - Sets the retistration token to access the EnviroDIY streaming data loader API.
+- **setupBee(xbee beeType, Stream *beeStream, int beeCTSPin, int beeDTRPin, const char *APN)** - Sets up the internet communcation, with either GPRSv4, GPRSv6, or WIFI
+- **generateSensorDataJSON()** - Generates a properly formatted JSON string to go to the EnviroDIY streaming data loader API.
+- **postDataWiFi()** - Creates proper headers and sends data to the EnviroDIY data portal via WiFi.
+You must have set up a WIFI bee for this to work.
+- **postDataGPRS()** - Creates proper headers and sends data to the EnviroDIY data portal via GPRS.
+You must have set up a GPRS bee for this to work.
+- **printPostResult(int result)** - Interprets HTML response code.

 ### <a name="LoggerExamples"></a>Logger Examples: